EricBoyer19/processing_neural_network_starterkit/README.md

 We also take care the derivative of the error in respect with the bias weights that influence also the total cost.

 I know the code is not optimzed, and I should use matrix calculation approch to get rid of all this mess of floats I use.
 Be kind enough, I'm working on a much more optimized version, which should not take long.
-A metter of time and interest.
+A matter of time and interest.

 Anyway, the aim is to propose a starting kit from nothing, well at least from what I've learned.